hemantMohane29/C-language_Full_course/README.md

 ## 🚀 Usage Guide

-If you find this repository helpful, give it a star on Github! ⭐:
+If you find this repository helpful, give it a STAR on Github! ⭐:
 ---